Retirement planning for the self-employed – what you need to know

 Even if you are a self-employed private individual, you can save up via pillar 3a by opting for a fixed pension plan:

-- self-employed individuals who are part of a pension fund can pay a maximum of CHF 6,883 into pillar 3a (fixed pension plan).
+- Self-employed individuals who are part of a pension fund can pay a maximum of CHF 7,056 (as of 2023) into pillar 3a (fixed pension plan).
 In your tax return, you can deduct the amount you have actually paid in from your taxable income (in the same way employed individuals can).

 If you are not part of a pension fund, make sure you are also covered against the risks associated with disability and death – don’t equate “retirement planning” with just saving up for old age.
 You can of course also opt for the flexible retirement plan under pillar 3b at any time.